American River Rafting – California’s Best Whitewater

 - Voluntary swimming techniques – how to swim safely

-- Hand signals – for safety and communication on the river
+- Hand signals – for communication and better safety on the river

 Whitewater Rafting – The Basics

 Whitewater rafts come in all different shapes in sizes.
 Here at the River Center, we have two different sized boats – designed to accommodate six or eight guests plus a guide.
-We select raft sizes based upon the total group size and we make a concise effort to keep smaller groups together.
+We select raft sizes based upon the total group size and we make our best effort to keep smaller groups together.